 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 The biggest problem or complaint when growing holiday cacti is trouble getting them to rebloom.
 Failure to rebloom can be caused by sudden change in temperatures or moisture, or exposure to light at the wrong time.
-These plants are considered short-day plants, meaning they will only begin to form flower buds when exposed to over 13 hours of continuous darkness each night.
+These plants are considered short day plants, meaning they will only begin to form flower buds when exposed to over 13 hours of continuous darkness each night.
 Any light that interrupts this continuous dark period can slow or stop flower formation.
 Even light from a street lamp or car headlights can stop flower formation.
 Around October, our nights begin to reach 13 hours.
 This is when you would want to put your holiday cacti in a location that stays dark all night.
-I often put mine in a spare bedroom where the lights are rarely turned on.
-As flower buds begin to form, you will see them at the tips of each branch.
+A spare room where the lights are rarely turned on works well.
+As flower buds begin to form, you will see them form at the tips of each branch.

 Another common problem is when flower buds form but fall off before opening.
 If the plant dries out or is exposed to very warm or very cool temperatures (over 90 or under 50 degrees) after flowers buds form, they will often drop off or fail to open.
 Avoid drastic changes in temperatures and moisture to prevent flower buds from falling off before opening.